 My parents divorced when I was five and I left the island, and since then, any happiness I’ve felt has tugged on a deeply entrenched sense of loss as old as my soul.
 On a deep level, for me, Home, happiness, can only be visited.
 Every other weekend, and your mean stepmother will be there, and your dog and bedroom and father will now belong to her kids.

 Here’s what’s going to happen.
 When that place gets sold, along with the grief, I’ll feel like something inside me has been set free.
 In fact, I’m already feeling that old barnacle-covered mooring tugging up, inch by inch, with each day that I further process the transformations that are happening in my family.
 We’re leaving Thomas Farm.
 We’re leaving the island.
 My grandmother the matriarch died in 1978, and the exodus has been underway ever since.
-Now the uncle my blog is named after, and my aunt, his ex-wife/best friend, are moving away.
-That leaves one aging uncle, who deserves to retire and relinquish the house and its massive upkeep.
+The aging uncle who lives there deserves to retire and relinquish the house and its massive upkeep.

 And then Thomas Farm will be the summer home for some rich person from southern California.
 I hope she and her grandkids love it as much as I did.
 I hope they create wonderful new memories to fill the place: the boathouse on stilts, the woodshed, attic, the Blue Room (that was once my bedroom), Thomas Cove, the little Toe islands, harbor seals, herons and egrets, Witch’s Cove, Cocktail Rock, ancient stunted windswept pines, granite ledges, Maggie the dog’s crumbling grave, Ben’s Folly, the outhouse that’s falling off the embankment, croquet balls lost in the mud flats, broken clam shells that cut my feet at low tide, old china shards and the very rare spectacles that can be dug out of Mill Cove, Uncle Steve’s campsite and beer cans, old Nellie’s booze bottles flung off the cliff, the tree we used to pretend was a horse, the mosquitoes and biting flies, red foxes, moose and bear, cranberry bogs, wild blueberries, red wintergreen berries you can find under the crust of snow, the osprey, sunsets on the bay, sea smoke, salt air, the Pink Lady or whatever tourist boats have taken her place, lobstermen and their maze of lobster pots.
 Remember, about the marker buoys: Right Red Returning, and stay out of Hellgate in your small boat.
 Look for the phosporescent creatures that sparkle like underwater galaxies on black nights at full tide.
 Maybe you’ll find a squid after a good storm.
 Or a message in a bottle – maybe mine, finally come home after thirty years at sea.